Vantiq/vantiq-extension-sources/EasyModbusSource/README.md

 Define the environment variable **EASY_MODBUS_LOC**.
 This should be the directory where the EasyModbusJava.jar file is located.
-This is used by the build file to build at source.
+This is used by the build file to build the source.
-Note: To use gradle builds, you will need to define this variable appropriately in your IDE.
+Note: To use gradle builds in your IDE, you will need to define this variable appropriately in your IDE.

 ## How to Run the Program
 1. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.